 Baxby, Derrick (July 1997).
 “Classic Paper: The diagnosis of the invasion of measles from a study of the exanthema as it appears on the buccal mucous membrane”.
 Reviews in Medical Virology 7 (2): 71–74.

-Brem, J. Koplik Spots for the Record: An Illustrated Historical Note CLIN PEDIATR March 1972 11: 161-163,
+Brem, J. Koplik Spots for the Record: An Illustrated Historical Note Clinical Pediatrics March 1972 11: 161-163,

 Dobson, M. Disease.
 Oxford: BCS Publishing (2007) pp140-6.

 Kliegman R. (Ed.)
 Measles.
-Nelson essentials of pediatrics.
+Nelson Essentials of Pediatrics.
 Philadelphia, PA: Saunders/Elsevier.
 (2013)

 Koplik, H.: The diagnosis of the invasion of measles from a study of the exanthema as it appears on the buccal mucous membrane.
 Arch.
 Pediat.
 13: 918, 1896.

-Measles – World Health Ogranisation. https://www.who.int/topics/measles/en/
+Measles – World Health Ogranisation

 Measles images via Center for Control of Disease – Public Health Image Library. https://phil.cdc.gov/phil/details.asp?pid=3168 & https://phil.cdc.gov/phil/details.asp?pid=3167 (Public domain)